nicolasff/webdis/README.md

 ### Running Redis and Webdis with SSL in Docker Compose

-For a full tutorial showing how to configure and run Redis and Webdis under Docker Compose with SSL connections between the two services, head to the Discussions tab at the top of this page and open [Running Webdis & Redis in Docker Compose with SSL connections](https://github.com/nicolasff/webdis/discussions/203).
+For a full tutorial showing how to configure and run Redis and Webdis under Docker Compose with SSL connections between the two services, head to the `docs` folder and open [Running Webdis & Redis in Docker Compose with SSL connections](docs/webdis-redis-docker-compose-ssl.md).

 ## SSL troubleshooting